nus-cs2103-AY2324S1/tp/docs/TempUG.md

 ```
 Failure outputs:
 * Input: `invalid command code here`
-* Explanation and solution here, this is because the flag has an incorrect value, bla bla bla
+  * Error: Explanation and solution here, this is because the flag has an incorrect value, bla bla bla
 ```
 Invalid command with the error message here
 ```

 * Input: `invalid command code here`
-* Explanation and solution here, this is because the flag has an incorrect value, bla bla bla
+  * Error: Explanation and solution here, this is because the flag has an incorrect value, bla bla bla
 ```
 Invalid command with the error message here
 ```